Siphon880gh/devbrain/Cybersecurity/Security - Levels - Website or Application Code/Use Case - Upload Forms or Upload Endpoints/_ Security Checklist - Upload.md

 #### Internal SSRF

-Internal **SSRF (Server-Side Request Forgery)** occurs when an attacker manipulates a server into making an HTTP request to internal resources such as at localhots or 127.0.0.1.
+Internal **SSRF (Server-Side Request Forgery)** occurs when an attacker manipulates a server into making an HTTP request to internal resources such as at localhost or 127.0.0.1.

 If your server fetches the URL specified by `upload_url`, an attacker could supply:
 `https://yourdomain.com/uploader.php?upload_url=http://127.0.0.1/admin_panel`